 If you want some to take away, Nalivky Lviv sells a range of bottles of its tinctures and you can try them in the shop.
 Like the chocolate and coffee, there are Nalivky shops in other cities in Ukraine, but this is the original.

 And that’s the end of your one day in Lviv.
+Or, you could end it with some drinks in one of the many craft beer bars in Lviv.
 Despite visiting Lviv in winter, you can still experience what makes the city famous in Ukraine.

 Pin it to share with others